 The applicant has provided an historic survey report of the existing development and proposes to largely adhere to the dimensions and materials of the existing structures.
 While the proposal is to restore on-site buildings, the structures have suffered from neglect that began before the current property owner took possession of the land and its improvements.
 The applicant proposes to restore directional expression and architectural details (e.g., fenestration, doors, roof pitch, building footprint) of the existing the House and Garage.
-The proposed replacement Tower would be 14 feet taller than the existing structure, would include the additional height of water storage tank, and its form would differ from the existing.
-The applicant intends to paint trim green and to clad the structures with cedar shingles.
+The proposed replacement Tower would be relocated closer to the southern and eastern property boundaries.
+The Tower would be approximately 12 feet taller than the existing Tower and its form would differ from the existing Tower.
+The additional height includes the placement of a redwood encased water tank, resulting in a maximum height of 26 feet and 1 inch, which is compliant with the zoning district standards.
+The applicant intends to paint trim green and to clad the structures with cedar shingles in the design shown as Attachment B.

 Table 1: Development Regulations for MTR Zoning Districts MTZC Section Standard Proposed Sec.
 20.652.025(A) Dwelling Density 1 dwelling per 9,000 SF 1 dwelling unit per 6,080 SF Sec.
 20.652.030 Front & Rear Yards 10 ft minimum 17 ft front yard Sec.
-20.652.035 Side Yards 6 ft minimum 1.5 ft east side 3.8 ft west side Sec.
-20.652.040 Setback Exemption Exemptions to the strict application Request setback exemption from of building setbacks may be allowed the Review Board. or greater setbacks may be recovered where it is found that strict compliance would have adverse impacts on community character, historical structures, public open space, or public views.
-Sec.
-20.652.045 Maximum Building Height Structures limited to a maximum 14 ft existing House height height of 28 ft above natural grade 16 ft proposed House height 14 ft existing Addition Exceptions to the strict application 7 ft existing Garage height of maximum building heights may 8 ft proposed Garage height be allowed for, water towers, 28 ft proposed Tower height w/water where such exceptions are storage tank above consistent with the intent of the zoning district and with Chapter Request a height exception for the 20.760 water tower height
+20.652.035 Side Yards 6 ft minimum 0-1.5 ft east side (house) 6 ft east side (tower) 3.8 ft west side Sec.
+20.652.040 Setback Exemption Exemptions to the strict application of building setbacks may be allowed or greater setbacks may be recovered where it is found that strict compliance would have adverse impacts on community character, historical structures, public open space, or public views.
+Request setback exemption from the Review Board.

 Table 1: Development Regulations for MTR Zoning Districts MTZC Section Standard Proposed Sec.
-20.652.050 Minimum Vehicle Parking 2 off-street parking spaces for the first residential unit; 1.5 off- street parking spaces for each additional residential unit 11.5 ft x 19 ft Garage existing Second off-street parking space available Sec.
-20.652.055 Maximum Lot Coverage 25 percent, Existing at 48 percent +/- 47 percent
+20.652.045 Maximum Building Height Structures limited to a maximum height of 28 ft above natural grade 14 ft existing House height 16 ft proposed House height 14 ft existing Addition 7 ft existing Garage height 8 ft proposed Garage height 14 ft existing Tower height 26 ft proposed Tower height including water storage tank above Sec.
+20.652.050 Minimum Vehicle Parking 2 off-street parking spaces for the first residential unit; 1.5 off- street parking spaces for each additional residential unit 12.5 ft x 20.5 ft Garage existing Second off-street parking space available Sec.
+20.652.055 Maximum Lot Coverage 25 percent, Existing at 48 percent +/- 45 percent